 Click here to view Mission Garden Educational Plaques on Chumash Daily Life, Mission Agriculture and Animals, Mission Quadrangle 1800s, Blessed Junipero Serra, Founding of the Missions, and the Acquaduct System.

-More Mission information for purchase is available through our Mission Gift ShopThe founding of San Buenaventura Mission traces to the decision on Palm Sunday, March 30, 1749 by the Franciscan priest Junipero Serra to journey to the New World as a missionary to the native peoples.
+More Mission information for purchase is available through our Mission Gift ShopThe founding of San Buenaventura Mission traces to the decision on Palm Sunday, March 30, 1749 by the Franciscan priest, now known as Saint Junipero Serra, to journey to the New World as a missionary to the native peoples.

 The Mission’s first church building was destroyed by fire.
 The construction of a second church was abandoned because "the door gave way."
 In 1792 work was in progress on the present church and the small utility buildings which (with the church) formed a quadrangle enclosing a plaza.
 Although half finished in 1795, the church was not completed until 1809.
 Dedication was held September 9 of that year and the first liturgical services took place September 10.
 At about that time the San Miguel Chapel (present corner of Thompson Boulevard and Palm Street) and the Santa Gertrudis Chapel (Highway 33 near Foster Park) were completed.